 This countdown serves as the pivotal path towards Man’s Salvation.
 We were granted time—a route of escape, similar to the case of the unintentional murderer who was provided a refuge, a place to shield themselves from the wrath of the victim’s kin, as outlined in Deuteronomy 19:4-6.
 In this manner, we were given time to mend our relationship with Elohim.
 We do so by cleansing ourselves with the Lamb’s blood, shed in exchange for our sins, in order to appease Elohim’s anger.

 The angels were also granted a “time” to decide after their creation.
 Some among them made a different choice.
-This is where Man’s role enters the picture.
-Man is presented with the opportunity to take the place of these rebels and eventually pass judgment on them for the harm they’ve inflicted upon humanity throughout its 6000-year history.
+And this is where Man’s role enters the picture.
+Mankind has the opportunity to take the place of these rebels and eventually pass judgment on them for the harm they’ve inflicted upon humanity throughout its 6000-year history.

 Man is the bet.
 The choice is clear: either salvation through the Messiah’s blood or alignment with the tempter, leading to eternal damnation.

-Regrettably, their solace lies in their capacity to ensnare many in eternal damnation.
+Regrettably, their solace lies in their capacity to ensnare many in their perdition.